mchobby/micropython-zumo-robot/readme_ENG.md

 The required MicroPython libraries must be copied to the MicroPython board before testing the code.

-The Pololu Zumo Arduino based libraries have been ported to MicroPython. __The function names and method named have been preserved from C naming convention into the MicroPython implementation__, this will help arduino users to migrate to MicroPython.
+The Pololu Zumo Arduino based libraries have been ported to MicroPython. __The function names and method named are very closed from from C naming convention into the MicroPython implementation__, this will help arduino users to migrate to MicroPython.

-* [zumoshield.py](lib/zumoshield.py) : drive the Zumo motors + interface to line followeer, Buzzer, Zumo button, Zumo LED, microcontroler LED and I2C bus.
+* [zumoshield.py](lib/zumoshield.py) : drive the Zumo motors + interface to line followeer, Buzzer, Zumo button, Zumo LED, microcontroler LED and accès au I2C bus.
 * [pushbutton.py](lib/pushbutton.py) : helper functions for buttons.
 * [zumobuzzer.py](lib/zumobuzzer.py) : Zumo buzzer helper.
-* [lsm303.py](lib/lsm303.py) : Helper for the 3 axis accelerometer/magnetometer.
-* [L3G.py](lib/L3G.py) : Helpers for 3 axis gyroscope.
+* [zumoimu.py](lib/zumoimu.py) : Inertial Measurement Unit helper (Gyroscope, Magnetometer, Accelerometer)
 * [qtrsensors.py](lib/qtrsensors.py) : helper for the Pololu's line follower

+Following libraries was for Zumo Robot V1.2 and are deprecated now.
+* lsm303.py : Helper for the 3 axis accelerometer/magnetometer.
+* L3G.py : Helpers for 3 axis gyroscope.

 # Test